niwayandm/ExcelJS-Custom/README.md

 - **exportTableToWorksheet2(tableClassName, worksheet, startRow)**: Exports an HTML table to an ExcelJS worksheet.

 ## Acknowledgments
-Thanks to the ExcelJS team for their powerful library.
+- Thanks to the ExcelJS team for their powerful library.
-Thanks to the contributors of the original code for their insights and examples.